-In a space filled with many translation providers claiming to be able to handle any language and any subject matter, Kirameki is rather unusual, in that we consciously limit our scope to the Japanese-English language pair and to the fields in which we can guarantee high quality.
-But that leaves a large number of fields in which we are confident of our translation quality and have a track record demonstrating that this confidence is not misplaced.
+I n a space populated by many translation providers claiming to be able to handle any language and any subject matter, Kirameki is rather unusual, in that we consciously limit our scope to the Japanese-English language pair and to the fields in which we can guarantee high quality.
+But that still leaves a large number of fields in which we are confident of our translation quality and have a track record demonstrating that this confidence is not misplaced.

-Since starting to provide high-quality technical translations decades ago, we have adhered to the concept of providing quality translations done by translators who understand the technology they are translating, something that is clearly not a given in the translation industry, which is increasingly populated by translators with an interest and some ability with foreign languages but not necessarily the background to understand the technology to be translated.
+Since starting to provide technical translations decades ago, we have adhered to the concept of providing quality translations done by identifiable translators who understand the technology they are translating, something that is clearly not a given in the translation industry, which is increasingly populated by translators with an interest and some ability with foreign languages, but not necessarily the background to understand the subject matter to be translated.

 Documents We Handle

 While we can handle virtually any type of document in fields that are within our range of competence and experience, just a few of the types of documents we handle are as follows.

 - Technical papers